Scripter17/url-cleaner/README.md

 }
 ```

-In practice, when using [URL Cleaner Site and its userscript](https://github.com/Scripter17/url-cleaner-site), performance is often up to 10x worse because for some reason `GM_XMLHttpRequest` always takes at least 10ms on my machine and, from basic testing, the amazon homepage has 1k URLs and takes about 8-10 requests to clean all of them.
+In practice, when using [URL Cleaner Site and its userscript](https://github.com/Scripter17/url-cleaner-site), performance is significantly (but not severely) worse.
+Often the first few cleanings will take a few hundred milliseconds each because the page is still loading.
+Subsequent cleanings should generally be in the 10ms-50ms range.

 Mileage varies wildly but as long as you're not spawning a new instance of URL Cleaner for each URL it should be fast enough.

 Please note that URL Cleaner is currently single threaded because I don't know how to do it well.
-Parallelizing yourself (for example, with [GNU Parallel](https://www.gnu.org/software/parallel/)) may give better results.
+Parallelizing yourself (for example, with [GNU Parallel](https://www.gnu.org/software/parallel/)) may give better results, especially in network-bound tasks.

 #### Credits